You may need to pay UK Income Tax on your foreign income, such as:

 - wages if you work abroad

-- foreign investments and savings interest
+- foreign investment income, for example dividends and savings interest

 - rental income on overseas property

-- income from pensions held overseas, eg if you’ve worked abroad
+- income from pensions held overseas

-Foreign income is anything from outside England, Scotland, Wales and Northern Ireland - the Channel Islands and the Isle of Man are classed as foreign.
+Foreign income is anything from outside England, Scotland, Wales and Northern Ireland.
+The Channel Islands and the Isle of Man are classed as foreign.